 8) Take An Uber or Lyft

-Uber and Lyft are safe, reliable alternatives that anyone can utilize on St. Patrick’s Day.
+Uber and Lyft are safe, reliable alternatives that anyone can utilize to avoid a DUI on St. Patrick’s Day.
 An Uber or Lyft driver is one call away and can provide transportation to a specific pub, along a specific bar-hopping route, and back home for the night.
-In honor of all the St. Patrick’s Day parties, Uber is offering 50% off their rides from March 11-17th.
-Just use the promo code DENSPN and its good for max two rides to participating bars: those bars can be found here!
+In honor of all the St. Patrick’s Day parties, Uber & Lyft usually offer great discounts off their rides during St. Patrick’s Day celebrations.

 Say your DD chooses to get drunk instead of staying sober, and all of the Uber and Lyft drivers are unable to pick you up in a timely manner: always have a backup plan in case something goes wrong.
 Set alerts on your phone to help yourself remember, or write a note that you put in your wallet that you will see.
 Make sure that you can call a friend or family member to pick you up.
 If no one is available, there are usually hotels or motels in the area that will appreciate your business.